Using Altium 365 Over Your Vanilla Version Control System

 Figure 1: Putting a project under version control

-Figure 2: Committing your changes and pushing to the server
+Figure 2: Committing your changes and pushing them to the server

 Figure 4: Project history with comparison option